Query: GMP completeness testing

 types and functions, not just those used by gmp-chudnovsky.
 Given the

-effort required to convert any given test written in C into Chapel and
+effort required to convert any given test written in C into Chapel and the

-degree of confidence that we at least had covered the complete API.
+confidence that we at least had covered the complete API.

 More generally, I'm curious how the other language efforts that have